voicy-ai/DialogStateTracking/README.markdown

+# Please contact info@voicy.ai to implement your enterprise needs for Chat Bot /Virtual Agent Technology.
+Voicy.AI is pioneering implementation of research papers for Dialog State Tracking and Chat-Bot Technology.

 # Goal Oriented Dialog System

 The objective of this project is to explore neural network architectures for question answering and goal oriented dialog systems.
 We will train on [(6) dialog bAbI tasks](https://research.fb.com/downloads/babi/).
 Tensorflow is used for building the models.
 I have listed some of the influential/interesting papers below.
 If I have missed something, let me know.